 Because you have broken one or more of our Golden Rules, we would like you to think really carefully about your behaviour.

-Date Which of the Golden Rules did I break?
-Do be gentle Do not be rough or hurt others Do be kind and helpful Do not hurt other people's feelings Do listen and show respect Do not interrupt or be rude Do work hard Do not waste yours or others' time Do look after property Do not waste or damage things Do be honest Do not cover up the truth What did I do wrong?
+Name Date Which of the Golden Rules did I break?
+Do be gentle Do be kind and helpful Do listen and show respect Do work hard Do look after property Do be honest Do not be rough or hurt others Do not hurt other people's feelings Do not interrupt or be rude Do not waste yours or others' time Do not waste or damage things Do not cover up the truth What did I do wrong?
 How did my behaviour affect other people? (children and adults) What will I do differently if the same situation happens again?

-Signed......
+Now show this to the adult who is looking after you, before you take this sheet back to your class teacher.

+Signed.....